 Metadata written to DF Studio assets using the Import Metadata tool is treated the same as metadata typed into the Metadata overlay or Asset Inspector tab.
 If a field is using a closed set of defined Metadata Terms, values from the imported file which are not in the defined Metadata Terms will be omitted.
 If a field is using an open set of defined Metadata Terms, any new terms included in the imported file will be added to the Metadata Terms in DF Studio at the appropriate level of file hierarchy.
 For more information, see Manage and Assign Metadata Terms.

 The Import Metadata tool can also rename assets in DF Studio or move them into new Setups within their current Project or Collection.
 For more on these functionalities, see Rename Assets With Metadata Import

-DF Studio allows the creation of such a file using the “Export as Text” button in the Asset inspector.
-To export a .csv file containing the metadata for all assets in a Project, begin by clicking selecting an asset or assets, then click the “Export as Text” button.
+DF Studio allows the creation of such a file using the “Export Metadata” button in the Asset Inspector.
+To export a .csv file containing the metadata for all assets in a Project, begin by clicking selecting an asset or assets, then click the “Export Metadata” button.

-To export text for the selected assets, choose Selected in the Export as Text overlay; otherwise, choose All images for the current Project.
+To export metadata information for the selected assets, choose Selected in the Export Metadata overlay; otherwise, choose All images for the current Project.

-To select all fields, or deselect all fields and begin again, click “Check All” or “Uncheck All”.
+To select all fields, or deselect all fields and begin again, click “Select All” or “Deselect All”.